subnub/myDrive/readme.md

 #### Issues

+- The docker compose command is currently setup incorrectly since it requires npm to be installed, I am working on a fix for this.
+(Top priority)
 - Video streaming does not always work, especially on Safari.
 - PWA downloads does not work on iOS (This may be a current iOS limitation and not a myDrive issue).
 - Upload folder will sometimes fail on complex folder structures.